Belaya air base: Soviet era

+Post-Soviet era

 As the 1225 and 1229 TBAPs were disbanding in 1994, the 200th Guards Brestskiy Red Banner order of Suvorov Heavy Bomber Aviation Regiment appears to have been arriving from Bobruisk, Mogilev Oblast, by that time part of Belarus.

 The 200th Guard TBAP had been at Bobruisk since May 1946.
 Once it arrived at Belaya, it came under the control of the 326th Heavy Bomber Aviation Division.

 As of 2006, Google Earth imagery showed a total of 26 Tupolev Tu-22M medium-range bombers visible in revetments, increasing to 36 as of 2018.

-On 1 December 2009, the 200th Guards TBAP was reorganized as the 6953rd Guards Airbase, which later, in December 2010 reformed as an Air Group of the 6952nd Guards Air Base (Ukrainka).
+On 1 December 2009, the 200th Guards TBAP was reorganized as the 6953rd Guards Airbase, which later, in December 2010, reformed as an Air Group of the 6952nd Guards Air Base (Ukrainka).

-In 2020, the Tu-22M3 bomber of the 200th Guards Heavy Bomber Regiment is reported deployed as part of Russian Long Range Aviation.
+In 2020, the Tu-22M3 bomber of the 200th Guards Heavy Bomber Regiment was reported deployed as part of Russian Long Range Aviation.

+Russo-Ukrainian war

+On 1 June 2025, the Security Service of Ukraine (SBU) claimed to have damaged "more than 40" aircraft at Belaya and three other air bases (including Olenya) by using drones.
+The aircraft included an unspecified number of A-50, Tu-95 and Tu-22 M3 type aircraft.
+They released footage of the drones striking aircraft on the runway.